d4le/every-happy-yelper/README.md

 # From observation to objective
 <img src="images/tolstoy.png"><p>
 With these observations in mind and Leo Tolstoy's guidance on happiness, can we predict a restaurant's Yelp rating from the number of topics in its reviews?
-Will happy restaurants have a more focused-distribution of topics?
+Will happy restaurants have a more focused distribution of topics?
 And, conversely, will the unhappy restaurants be more diverse in their complaints and topics?
 <p><img src="images/restaurants.png">

 # The Data